qidydl/vite-workspace-experiment/README.md

 # vite-workspace-experiment

-Experimenting with creating a web UI using Vite, workspaces, and Preact or React
+Experimenting with creating a web UI using Vite, workspaces, and Preact or React.

+## Getting started

+1. Install pnpm.
+The node.js "corepack" system seems to never work and is not stable, so it's recommended to just use `npm install -g pnpm`
+2. Install dependencies from the root directory by running `pnpm install`
+3. Start the app in `packages/app` by running `pnpm start`

 # TODO